Manabu-GT/DebugOverlay-Android/README.md

 #### NetStatsModule
 `optional`
-> An extension module which shows the network usage of the app or device.
+> An extension module which shows the total network usage of the application.
+The stats include all network interfaces, and both TCP and UDP usage.

 For details, please check out [debugoverlay-ext-netstats](https://github.com/Manabu-GT/DebugOverlay-Android/tree/develop/debugoverlay-ext-netstats).